w3c/guide/process/charter.md

 ## 5. Implementation details  {#implementation-details}

-The following sections are mostly intended as instructions to the Strategy Team and are included here for transparency.
+The following sections are mostly intended as instructions to the Technical Strategy Team and are included here for transparency.

 ### 5.1 Sufficient Member support for a charter  {#baseline-support}

-Generally, the Strategy Team will expect to receive reviews for Charter proposals from at least 5% of the [Membership](https://www.w3.org/membership/list/).
+Generally, the Technical Strategy Team will expect to receive reviews for Charter proposals from at least 5% of the [Membership](https://www.w3.org/membership/list/).
 If the 5% threshold is not met, the Charter may still be approved, but additional scrutiny is warranted, and resource allocation may be limited.
-Additionally, the Strategy Team will continue to consider the number of declarations of intent to participate or implement the output of the work group.
+Additionally, the Technical Strategy Team will continue to consider the number of declarations of intent to participate or implement the output of the work group.
  {:#review_threshold}

 Given the diversity of work underway in the Consortium, including [groups that focus on horizontal reviews](horizontal-groups.md) (e.g., accessibility, security, and internationalization), as well as technologies that are initially focused on by some segment of the web's stakeholders, there are times where exceptions to this practice may be considered.
-In those cases, the Strategy Team will document reasons why the exception is made.
+In those cases, the Technical Strategy Team will document reasons why the exception is made.

 ### 5.2 Tips to speed up the process  {#speed-tips}